 When the interface to DB2 under z/OS uses existing files, you must specify the filenames.
 When the interface generates the files, it creates them with names you provide or with unique names it generates.
 Engine-generated filenames use system generated data set names with the format is replaced by the user ID.
-The user ID used to prequailify these generated data set names is determined the same as within the rest of SAS, except when running in a server environment, where the authenticated ID of the client is used.
+The user ID used to prequalify these generated data set names is determined the same as within the rest of SAS, except when running in a server environment, where the authenticated ID of the client is used. name is replaced by the given SYS ddname of the data set.

-SYSyyddd.Thhmmss.RA000.jobname.name.Hgg where
+SYSyyddd.
+Thhmmss.
+RA000. jobname. name.
+Hgg where